Electronshik/FreeRTOS_libopencm3/README.md

-## FreeRTOS + libopencm3 template makefile project
+## FreeRTOS + libopencm3 template makefile project for stm32, stm32f4, stm32f1 and other hardware

 rules.mk and Makefile example are taken from this repo: